Proclamation Ale Opens New Brewery

 The Warwick location is five times the size of its former brewery in West Kingston.

-Proclamation Ale Company first opened its doors in West Kingston in 2013, but this week it reopens in a new location that’s five times larger than its former production space.
+Proclamation Ale Company first opened its doors in West Kingston in 2013, but earlier this month, it opened a new location that’s five times larger than its former production space.
 The new 15,000-square-foot facility can be found in a warehouse off Kilvert Street in Warwick.
 The turquoise-painted brick exterior and retro sign make it hard to miss.

 Take a peek through the glass window to view the brewing space, where several large tanks and an army of wooden barrels are held.
 Learn how the beer is made and play a round or two on a retro arcade game.
 An accent wall of silver and gold beer can tops also adds an artistic element to the turquoise-painted industrial walls.